rbachawal/Mywork/Motr/MotrCodeStyle.md

       `m0_<module-name>__` (that is double _).
 This rule applies to invariants as well;

-  * use C99 "designated initializers":
+  * Use C99 "designated initializers":

           static const struct foo bar = { /* initialize a struct */
                   .field0 = ...,